 Provides an overview of the history of the major revolutionary moments that occurred between the Atlantic Revolutions and WWI, and examines the history of revolutionary movements.

 Comparative Empires in the Modern Era (15 credits)

 This module explores the history of modern imperialism, focusing on the development of the European, Japanese, and American empires in the 19th and 20th century.

-The Holocaust In History and Memory (15 credits)
+Genocide and the Holocaust In History and Memory (15 credits)